Key takeaways:

 How much to charge for office cleaning

-For professional cleaning at an office building, you could charge:
+For professional cleaning at an office building, you could charge these office cleaning rates:

 This type of cleaning service involves cleaning a business office’s common spaces, cubicles, restrooms, break rooms, and reception areas.
 Regular cleaning tasks include mopping, dusting, polishing, and removing trash or waste.